Python-Markdown/markdown/docs/extensions/api.md

 It then uses programmed logic to actually walk the string (`data`), starting at where the match started (`m.start(0)`).
-If for whatever reason, the text doesn't appear to be a link, it returns `None` for the start and end boundary in order to communicate to the parser that no match was found.
+If for whatever reason, the text does not appear to be a link, it returns `None` for the start and end boundary in order to communicate to the parser that no match was found.

 ```python